-I earned a BA in Cultural Studies (writing, dance, film) from SUNY Purchase College, and an MA from George Mason University in Writing/Theater/Communication.
-After 25 years of practicing yoga, I completed certification to teach in 2020.
+I earned a BA in Cultural Studies (writing, dance, film) from SUNY Purchase College and an MA in Writing/Theater/Communication from George Mason University.
+After 25 years of practicing yoga, I completed my certification to teach in 2020.

-Finally, I am an unapologetic feline aficionado, and at age 53, I added "wife" and "stepmom" to my credentials.
+Finally, I am an unapologetic feline aficionado, and I consider myself a dual citizen of Los Angeles and Rockville, Maryland.